We offer face-to-face yoga classes and digital yoga classes.

 Daniel and Olivia are both Senior Yoga Teachers (SYT)with over 25 years experience, registered with the Yoga Alliance Professionals.
 This mark of excellence is the highest level of accreditation and demonstrates rigorous standards of yoga training and practice.
 Daniel and Olivia are certified to teach yoga classes, workshops, CPD training and yoga teacher training courses.

-Daniel is also a registered osteopath (GOsC) with a Masters Degree in Osteopathy (M.Ost).
+Daniel also has a Masters Degree in Osteopathy (M.Ost).
 In addition, Daniel is trained in Osteothai, a form of bodywork which integrates traditional thai yoga massage and osteopathic principles.